Serifos Greece Travel Guide

 Cross-contamination is a consideration in traditional tavernas.

-Clearly communicate your dietary needs to staff.
+Clearly communicate your dietary needs to the personnel.
 Using a Translation app or written Greek phrases ("χωρίς γλουτένη") is very effective.

 Serifos does not have large food halls.
 Small local groceries (mini-markets) are available for fresh produce, bread, cheese, and other ingredients.

-The simplicity and authenticity of the dining encounter on Serifos hold unique appeal.
+The simplicity and authenticity of the dining encounter on Serifos hold distinct charm.

 Formal cooking classes are not widely advertised as structured offerings specific to Serifos.